 All of your personal tasks are assembled on your tasks page and are organized newest first, and are sortable and filterable by date, deadline, or status.
-To access the tasks page, open the menu in the top navigation bar, and select Tasks.
+To access the tasks page select Tasks from the top navigation bar.

 Tasks will have fields for you to complete.
 Some tasks require you to select options, type in text, or enter in numbers.
 For example,